-There are some great stand ups available that would look great with these Alice in Wonderland party ideas (below, USA only), some of which are only about $20.
+There are some great stand ups (select supplier 2) available that would look great with these Alice in Wonderland party ideas (below, USA only), some of which are only about $20.
 Given their size, these can make a big impression as a centerpiece, decoration or photo opportunity.

-If your budget allows, the same supplier (above) also has these amazing playing card men (below left, USA only) and chess piece stand ups (below right, USA only), both of which are 5ft tall.
+If your budget allows, supplier 2 also has these amazing playing card men (below left, USA only) and chess piece stand ups (below right, USA only), both of which are 5ft tall.

 If you can't afford the playing card men stand ups, you could make something similar using the playing card men tutorial (in the table styling section above) but scale them up by using the giant over-sized playing cards (see dessert table section above) instead of regular ones.

-Alternatively, use thesewall decals (below, USA only) to decorate in keeping with these Alice in Wonderland party ideas.
+Alternatively, use these wall decals (select supplier 2) to decorate in keeping with these Alice in Wonderland party ideas.
 These are reusable and can be re-applied to the walls of your child's bedroom after the party.